stleerh/blog/providing_insight.md

 There are many options to reduce the data and narrow down to what you are looking for.
-Click the settings icon (last icon in the bottom left corner) to bring up the **Options** dialog.
+Click the settings icon (last icon in the bottom left corner) to bring up the **Options** dialog box.
 Here, you can choose the different displays, how you want the items to be grouped, and a few toggles on what to show in the topology.
-Outside of this dialog and to the left of the time range (e.g. Last 15 minutes), you can choose what to display on the graph edges and whether to display in bytes or packets.
+Outside of this dialog box and to the left of the time range (e.g. Last 15 minutes), you can choose what to display on the graph edges and whether to display in bytes or packets.